-The best inflation valves for an inflatable packboat aren’t the simple bungs you find on an airbed or an old Semperit.
-Nor the twist valves off a Feathercraft Java or an old Alpacka.
+The best inflation valves for an inflatable packboat aren’t the bungs you find on an airbed or an old Semperit.
+Nor the thin, twist cap stems off a Feathercraft Java or an old Alpacka.

-What you want are one-way valves like the high-pressure ones on white water rafts, pictured right and copied by many.
+What you want are one-way valves as fitted to white water rafts and pictured left.
 Like a car-tyre valve, one-way operation as well as a secure seal are the key, so what pumps in doesn’t push back or escape when you remove the inflation hose.
 Brands include Halkey Roberts, Leafield or whoever makes your boat.
 In America they’re also called ‘military’ valves.

-With proper IKs valves, pushing the button down and turning clockwise locks the valve open to release air.
+You either push and twist the button clockwise to lock open (deflating).
 For pumping up, push lightly and turn anticlockwise so it springs back up to seal.
-This closed ‘button up’ position is the best way to transport an IK as the valve mechanism is less vulnerable to damage.
+This closed ‘button up’ position is the best way to transport an IK too.
 To lose a little pressure (say, the boat is getting hot in the sun) just jab the valve core button, same as on a car tyre.

-Post-2010 Gumotex valves use ‘push-push’ valves (graphic left) which are even easier to use.
+Post-2010 Gumotex valves are ‘push-push’ valves (graphic left) which are even easier to use.
 I always make sure I refit the cap seal straight away to keep grit or water out.